Rassibassi/doyoutrackid/frontend/README.md

 All other days rely solely on data fetched on the server or JSON cached by NextJS.

+#### `pages/tracks/today.tsx`

+`getStaticProps => revalidate: 60` will SSR track page for today at most every 60 seconds.

+Also, `Tracks.tsx` only fetches new data client-side for today's track list. i.e. when date param is the same as request date.

 #### `pages/tracks/[date].tsx`

 `getStaticPaths` will generate tracks pages for all past days (as of build day).